Menu

 Sudoku Algorithms - Naked Triples In Column

 Naked Triples In Column The next picture on the left shows an example of the Naked Triples in a column.
-Since cells B3, D3, and G3 are in the same column 3, and they all share the same list of three candidates '2', '7', and '9', marked yellow, we can remove the hint '2', marked red, from the cell G2.
+Since cells B3, D3, and G3 are in the same column 3 and all share the same list of three candidates '2', '7', and '9', marked yellow, we can remove hint '2', marked red, from cell G2.

 Sudoku Algorithms - Naked Quads In Row

 Naked Quads In Row A picture on the left shows an example of a Naked Quads in a row.
 Naked Quads are similar to Naked Triples.
-The only difference is that there is a list of four (not three) candidates in Naked Quads, and there are four cells in the same block, row, or column which have no other candidates in these four cells except those from the list.
-As in the case of Naked Triples, each of selected candidates in the Naked Quads should be presented in at least one of the four cells.
-In the picture above, the Naked Quad is in the row H. There are four candidates '3', '4', '6', and '9', marked yellow, in the cells H6, H7, H8, and H9.
-These numbers cannot appear in any other cell of the same row, so we can remove hints '3', '4', '6', and '9', marked red, from the cells H1, H3 and H5.
+The only difference is that there is a list of four (not three) candidates in Naked Quads, and there are four cells in the same block, row, or column with no other candidates in these four cells except those from the list.
+As in the case of Naked Triples, each selected candidate in the Naked Quads should be presented in at least one of the four cells.
+In the picture above, the Naked Quad is in the row H. Four candidates, '3', '4', '6', and '9', marked yellow, are in the cells H6, H7, H8, and H9.
+These numbers cannot appear in any other cell of the same row, so we can remove hints '3', '4', '6', and '9', marked red, from the cells H1, H3, and H5.